All Episodes

 Well, we do have the H1N1.

-They didn't declare Obama himself, and that was Health and Human Services Secretary, said it was an emergency.
+They didn't declare Obama himself, and that was Health and Human Services Secretary said it was an emergency.

-We lost nearly what, 14,000 Americans from that virus, and I don't remember the media hype here.
+And I don't remember the media hype here.

 We're not politicizing this virus, but I don't remember these people hyping it up.

-But if you look at the people that are the loudest, the people you got the Schumers of the world, by the way, the same Chuck Schumer that was critical of the president's travel ban that he put in place three weeks after we identified corona and then quarantining for the first time in decades.
+But if you look at the people that are the loudest, the people you got the Schumers of the world, by the way, the same Chuck Schumer that was critical of the president's travel ban that he put in place three weeks after we identified corona and then quarantining the first time in decades.

 Yeah, Schumer was against it.